Safety Fact Sheet

 Occupational Safety

-The facility is to maintain policies and procedures specific to the sleep facility that describe state and federal regulations for OSHA and hazardous material storage, handling and disposal.
-This includes the use of personal protective equipment (PPE) as well as access and maintenance of safety data sheets for hazardous material (SDS) if the facility maintains hazardous material.
+Each service location must maintain policies and procedures that comply with state and federal OSHA regulations for the storage, handling, and disposal of hazardous materials.
+These policies should include the use and availability of personal protective equipment (PPE) and ensure access to and maintenance of safety data sheets (SDS) for hazardous materials.

 Safety Risk Analysis